depscloud/deps.cloud/content/en/blog/2020-07-03-user-facing-grpc-services.md

 For example, some load balancer implementations do not support HTTP/2.
 You should check with your cloud provider to see if they offer either an HTTP/2 compatible, or a layer 4 load balancer.

-If you're running through a [Kubernetes ingress](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/), then you will need to ensure that your ingress controller supports gRPC.
+If you're connecting through a [Kubernetes ingress](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/), then you will need to ensure that your ingress controller supports gRPC.
-I've found this [table](https://docs.google.com/spreadsheets/d/1DnsHtdHbxjvHmxvlu7VhzWcWgLAn_Mc5L1WlhLDA__k) to be extremely useful when evaluating ingress solutions.
+I've found this [table](https://docs.google.com/spreadsheets/d/1DnsHtdHbxjvHmxvlu7VhzWcWgLAn_Mc5L1WlhLDA__k) to be valuable when evaluating ingress solutions.
-It breaks down each controller by features and their support.
+It breaks down common features across ingress controllers, popular implementations, and their support.

 ## Serving REST and gRPC on the same address